borgestrand/scarlett-instrumentation/README.md

 name = "2i2" to search for Focusrite Scarlett 2i2 device

-Status: Worked on Win10 / Octave 8.3.0, on Win11, returned output_id is off
+Status: Worked on Win10 / Octave 8.3.0, on Win11, returned output_id was off in one test

 Example:
 ```